chargebyte/stib/README.md

 when using it:
 * This system is intended to be run on a developer (none-shared) host.
-  No precautions are taken to prevent this system running in parallel with a second instance.
+  No precautions are taken to prevent this system running in parallel with a second instance in the same base directory.
 * This system heavily uses sudo to handle the file permissions of the target linux system properly.
 So ensure that the system user you are using has the required permissions.
-* To populate the target root filesystem, the mountpoint /mnt is used.
-Please ensure, that you do not use it otherwise while running this system.
 * You need a working internet connection to download the Debian packages for the target system.
 Only some minor efforts are done to cache the downloaded files.